 ]

-Key-Value metadata which can be attached to the run.
+Key-Value tags which can be attached to the run.
 Runs are queryable by these values using the API.
-Metadata is useful for maintaining a relation between Inferable Runs and entities within your systems, for example, attaching an orderId or customerId to Runs.
+Tags are useful for maintaining a relation between Inferable Runs and entities within your systems, for example, attaching an orderId to Runs.

 "orderId": "abc-123"